ikromshi/Royal-Clothing/README.md

 ## What this project is:

-This is an E-commerce project originally written is JavaScript but recently re-written in Typescript.
+This is an E-commerce project originally written in JavaScript but recently re-written in TypeScript.
 I hope that you enjoy playing around with it just as much as I enjoyed building it.
 The link to the website is here: https://crown-clothing-ikk.netlify.app/

 Many tools and libraries were used to build this project including, but not limited to:
  - ContextAPI (as an initial state management tool)